snorkel-team/website/_posts/2019-08-14-hello-world-v-0-9.md

 ### Transformation Functions

 Another key training data management technique that has emerged over the last several years as especially crucial to model performance is _data augmentation_, the strategy of creating transformed copies of labeled data points to effectively inject knowledge of invariances into the model.
-Data augmentation is traditionally done in ad hoc ways and hand-tuned ways, buried in data loader preprocessing scripts...but it is [absolutely critical to model performance](https://www.snorkel.org/tanda/).
+Data augmentation is traditionally done in ad hoc or hand-tuned ways, buried in data loader preprocessing scripts...but it is [absolutely critical to model performance](https://www.snorkel.org/tanda/).
 It's also a perfect fit for the overall philosophy of Snorkel: enable users to _program machine learning models via the training data._

 In Snorkel, data augmentation is now supported as a first-class citizen, represented by the _transformation function (TF)_, which takes in a data point and returns a transformed copy of it, building on our [NeurIPS 2017 work](https://arxiv.org/abs/1709.01643) here on automatically learning data augmentation policies.